-If you have questions about garnishments that aren't answered in this topic, or in Garnishment and tax levy enrollment tasks or Garnishments, tax levies, and administrative fees, contact your legal advisor.
+If you have questions about garnishments that aren't answered in this topic, or in Enroll workers in garnishments or tax levies or Garnishments, tax levies, and administrative fees FAQ, contact your legal advisor.
 Here is a summary of each step in the process:

 - Set up disposable income definitions.
 When the court imposes an order to garnish a worker's wages, the actual amount of the garnishment is limited to a percentage of the worker's disposable income.
 The federal definition of disposable income is built into the payroll calculation.
 However, some states require additional reductions to disposable income.
 You can use disposable income definitions to identify those reductions and help guarantee that the correct earnings and deductions are included when the worker's disposable income is calculated.

 - Set up benefit elements for garnishments, tax levies, and administrative fees.
 Because garnishments and tax levies are processed as benefits, each garnishment or tax levy consists of a benefit type, plan, and option.
 Together, these elements create a single instance of a garnishment or tax levy.
 Administrative fees aren't permitted in every state.
 Even in states where administrative fees are permitted, they are never mandatory.
 Your organization must decide whether to charge them.